sukikrishna/powerOutages/README.md

 *Alternative hypothesis*: The ratio of power outages due to severe weather from 2000-2008 is less than the ratio of power outages overall.

-Our relevant columns for this are YEAR and CAUSE.CATEGORY.
-YEAR states the year of the particular power outage.
-CAUSE.CATEGORY states the cause as one of seven: equipment failure, fuel supply emergency, intentional attack, islanding, public appeal, severe weather, and system operability disruption.
+Relevant columns for this test are `YEAR` and `CAUSE.CATEGORY`. `YEAR` states the year of the particular power outage. `CAUSE.CATEGORY` states the cause as one of seven: equipment failure, fuel supply emergency, intentional attack, islanding, public appeal, severe weather, and system operability disruption.

-The relevant columns for the people affected by power outages are TOTAL.PRICE, COM.PERCEN, POPPCT_UC, and IND.PERCEN.
-TOTAL.PRICE is the average monthly electricity price in the U.S. state (cents/kilowatt-hour).
-COM.PERCEN is the percentage of commercial electricity consumption compared to the total electricity consumption in the state (in %).
-POPPCT_UC is the percentage of the total population of the U.S. state represented by the population of the urban clusters (in %).
-IND.PERCEN is the percentage of industrial electricity consumption compared to the total electricity consumption in the state (in %).
-Detailed descriptions of the main features we included are listed in the following table linked [1].
+The relevant columns for the people affected by power outages are `TOTAL.PRICE`, `COM.PERCEN`, `POPPCT_UC`, and `IND.PERCEN`.
+Detailed descriptions of the relevant features we included are listed in the following table [1].
+More detailed descriptions of other features included in the raw dataset can be found in this [article](https://www.sciencedirect.com/science/article/pii/S2352340918307182) under "Table 1: Variable descriptions".

 |Column	                 |Description|
 |---                     |---        |